Holtzman Inkblot Technique

-The Holtzman inkblot technique (HIT), also known as the Holtzman inkblot test, is an ink blot test aimed at detecting personality and was conceived by Wayne H. Holtzman and colleagues.
-It was first introduced in 1961 as a projective personality test similar to the Rorschach.
+The Holtzman Inkblot Technique (HIT), also known as the Holtzman Inkblot Test, is an ink blot test aimed at detecting personality and was conceived by Wayne H. Holtzman and colleagues.
+It was first introduced in 1961 as a projective personality test similar to the Rorschach test.
 The HIT is a standardized measurement.
-The Holtzman Inkblot Test was developed as an attempt to address some controversial issues surrounding the Rorschach Inkblot Test.
+The Holtzman Inkblot Test was developed as an attempt to address some controversial issues surrounding the Rorschach test.

 Purpose

-The Holtzman inkblot test (HIT) was invented as an attempt to address some issues surrounding the Rorschach Inkblot Test.
+The Holtzman Inkblot Test (HIT) was invented as an attempt to address some issues surrounding the Rorschach Inkblot Test.
 The HIT was used to assess the personal structure of the subject.

 Scoring

 The scoring includes 22 variables covering the aspects of the patient's response to the inkblot.
 Many different variables apply when scoring.